RoRoche/AndroidStarter/architecture.md

 ### The `ContentProvider` way

 A widely used approach is to set up a [`ContentProvider`](http://developer.android.com/reference/android/content/ContentProvider.html).
-Personally, I came to it thanks to the [_iosched_ application open sourced by Google](https://github.com/google/iosched).
+Personally, I came to it thanks to the [_iosched_ open-source application by Google](https://github.com/google/iosched).
 That's where I saw how to configure and use this concept.

 I'd like to say that I find that it's a powerful mechanism, especially when it's used in combination with [`Cursor`](http://developer.android.com/reference/android/database/Cursor.html) and its derivatives like [`CursorLoader`](http://developer.android.com/reference/android/content/CursorLoader.html) and [`CursorAdapter`](http://developer.android.com/reference/android/widget/CursorAdapter.html).

-It's performant and reliable.
+It's efficient and reliable.
 Moreover, it can be boosted up with some tips like overriding the `bulkInsert` method and use a single SQL transaction.

-The only thing I regret is that it's not petty to set up and we write a lot of boilerplate code.
+The only thing I regret is that it's not pretty to set up and we have to write a lot of boilerplate code.
-That's why I looked for a simpler solution to declare my content provider easily, but to maintain control over the implementation of some methods of the content provider.
-In other word, I must deal with a `ContentProvider` subclass.
+That's why I looked for a simpler solution to easily declare my content provider, but also to maintain control over the implementation of some methods of the content provider.
+In other words, I must deal with a `ContentProvider` subclass.

 That's why I like [ProviGen](https://github.com/TimotheeJeannin/ProviGen).